Charles Hopkins (poet)

 Charles Hopkins (1664?–1700?) was an Anglo-Irish poet and dramatist.

 Life

-The elder son of Ezekiel Hopkins, bishop of Derry, he was born about 1664 at Exeter and was taken early to Ireland.
+The elder son of Ezekiel Hopkins, bishop of Derry, Charles Hopkins was born about 1664 at Exeter and was taken early to Ireland.
 He was educated at Trinity College, Dublin, and then at Queens' College, Cambridge, where he graduated B.A.
 1688.

-Returning to Ireland Hopkins engaged in military service.
+Returning to Ireland, Hopkins engaged in military service.
 He subsequently settled in England, and gained some reputation as a writer of poems and plays.
-Giles Jacob in the Poetical Register says that he might have made a fortune in any scene of life, but was unmotivated.
+Giles Jacob in the Poetical Register says that Hopkins might have made a fortune in any scene of life, but was unmotivated.
 His death aged 35, about the beginning of 1700, was put down to a debauched lifestyle.

 Works

 John Dryden, in a letter to Mrs. Steward (7 November 1699), described Hopkins as "a poet who writes good verses without knowing how or why; I mean, he writes naturally well, without art or learning or good sense."